 Your children will also learn basic math skills, letter recognition, and get ready for kindergarten.
 Some of the stations set up around the room include letter recognition and the sounds that letters make.
 Pre-K students must be 4 on or before September 1st of the current school year.
 The pre-K program runs 5 mornings a week.

 The Lunch Bunch program gives your child an opportunity to learn and use appropriate social skills while eating lunch with his or her peers.
 In addition to the lunch you provide, activities like circle games, outdoor play, or a story may be included.
-Parents provide a cold lunch, including a beverage that doesn't need refrigeration.
+Parents provide a cold lunch that doesn't need refrigeration, we will provide milk.

 Enrichment classes do just what they say and enrich your child's development in various areas.